TIBHannover/R-ecology-lesson/README.md

 This is a shorter version of [DataCarpentry.org/R-ecology-lesson](https://datacarpentry.org/R-ecology-lesson/) that prioritises the tidyverse over base-R topics (esp. factors) and includes the [R-novice-gapminder's episode about knitr & RMarkdown](https://github.com/swcarpentry/r-novice-gapminder/blob/3858f022513092d64a21b94119d0fedf6063c446/_episodes_rmd/15-knitr-markdown.Rmd).

 Please find all other infos on [GitHub.com/datacarpentry/R-ecology-lesson](https://github.com/datacarpentry/R-ecology-lesson).
-In particular, if you like these lessons, cite:
+In particular, if you like these lessons, [cite it](https://datacarpentry.org/R-ecology-lesson/CITATION).

-> François Michonneau, Tracy Teal, Auriel Fournier, Brian Seok, Adam Obeng, Aleksandra Natalia Pawlik, … Ye Li.
-(2019, July 1). datacarpentry/R-ecology-lesson: Data Carpentry: Data Analysis and Visualization in R for Ecologists, June 2019 (Version v2019.06.1).
-Zenodo. http://doi.org/10.5281/zenodo.3264888